Traditional baker's coke

 ELABORATION

-- Mix the ferment ingredients in a bowl , without kneading, the night before.
+1. Mix the ferment ingredients in a bowl , without kneading, the night before.
 Cover and leave overnight at room temperature.
-If you make the ferment in the summer you'll probably be fine with half of that yeast.
+If you prepare the ferment in summer, you will probably do with half that yeast.

-- Likewise, put the pine nuts you are going to use in a bowl with water.
-This is a piece of advice from Xavier Barriga so that they don't burn when cooking the cocas.
+2. Also put the pine nuts that you are going to use in a bowl with water.
+This is a piece of advice from Xavier Barriga so that the cocas do not burn when cooking.

-- Put all the ingredients except the ferment, the oil and the salt in the bowl of a mixer robot .
-Mix at low speed, cover and let stand for 30 minutes of autolysis (it facilitates subsequent kneading).
+1. Put in the bowl of a robot kneader all the ingredients except the ferment, the oil and the salt.
+Mix at low speed, cover and let rest for 30 minutes of autolysis (facilitates subsequent kneading).

-- Now start kneading in cycles of 1-2 minutes followed by rests of 10 minutes, until you get a fine and elastic dough, which will be quite sticky, it is normal.
+3. Now start kneading in cycles of 1-2 minutes followed by rests of 10 minutes, until you get a thin and elastic dough, which will be quite sticky, this is normal.

-- Make a ball with the dough and put it in a greased bowl.
-Cover and let it double in volume.
+4. Make a ball with the dough and put it in a greased container.
+Cover and let it double the volume.

-- Turn the sourdough out onto the abundantly floured worktop, fold lengthwise into three parts, like letter paper, flatten very slightly with your fingers, and transfer the dough to a baking sheet.
+5. Turn the fermented dough on the abundantly floured counter, fold it lengthwise into three parts, like letter paper, flatten very slightly with your fingers and transfer the dough to baking paper.

-- Stretch a little by inserting your fingers underneath to form a coca one finger thick.
+6. Stretch a little by inserting your fingers underneath until you form a finger-thick pancake.

-- Cover and let it ferment again.
-Meanwhile, heat the oven to at least 240°, even more if your oven arrives.
+7. Cover and let it ferment again.
+Meanwhile, put the oven to heat to 240° at least, more even if your oven reaches.

-- When the coca is grown, brush generously with olive oil.
+8. When the coca is grown, paint generously with olive oil.
 Sprinkle the pine nuts first and then the sugar.

-- Transfer the paper to a baking tray ( the perforated ones are ideal for a quick and effective cooking of the dough) and cook the coca for 15 minutes without air.
-Then lower the temperature to 200° and cook another 5 minutes to finish browning and drying the coca, better with convection air.
+9. Transfer the paper to an oven tray ( the perforated ones are ideal for quick and effective cooking of the dough) and cook the coca for 15 minutes without air.
+Then lower the temperature to 200° and cook for another 5 minutes to finish browning and drying the coca, better with convection air.

-- Fill a kitchen bottle with the anise and generously spray the coca as it comes out of the oven.
-Let cool on a rack, it will be ready to eat right away because being so thin it cools right away.
+10. Load a kitchen bottle with the aniseed and generously sprinkle the coca as it comes out of the oven.
+Let cool on a rack, it will be ready to eat right away because being so thin it cools down quickly.

 Well, there you have the recipe for coca de forner , so satisfying that you will repeat and repeat.
 Word of amateur forner .